iamvishalyadav2005/movie-recommendation-system/README.md

 # 🎬 Smart Movie Recommender

-An intelligent movie recommendation system that suggests personalized movies using machine learning techniques such as content-based filtering, collaborative filtering, and a hybrid approach.
+An intelligent movie recommendation system that suggests personalized movies using machine learning techniques such as popularity-based filtering, content-based filtering, collaborative filtering, and a hybrid approach.

 ---